ykshi/SPNet/README.md

 Also, if you have any question, please feel free to contact me by sending mail to `shiyk3ATmail2.sysu.edu.cn`.

 # Acknowledgement
-This code is heavily rely on [pytorch examples](https://github.com/pytorch/examples), thanks for their great work
+This code is heavily rely on [pytorch examples](https://github.com/pytorch/examples), thanks for their great work.